 Well-managed visitor information centers are helpful to locals and visitors.
 It also helps for visitors to know where to look!
 Good practice example courtesy of SECTUR Oaxaca.

-If brick-and-mortar centers are not accessible or have outdated info or charge too much to let tourism services post brochures, then they do everyone a disservice.
+If brick-and-mortar centers are not accessible or have outdated info or charge too much to let tourism services post brochures, then these venues do everyone a disservice.

-If traditional models of tourism communication are not rethought and remodeled, then locals and visitors ignore the kiosks and bureaucracy and opt for solutions that better meet their needs.
+If traditional models of communication about travel and tourism are not rethought and remodeled, then locals and visitors ignore the kiosks and bureaucracy and opt for solutions that better meet their needs.

 As Planeta.com updates this essay, we will explore how information centers do or do not work in the USA, Europe, Oceania, Latin America and Africa.
 We could get behind an award or certification program for tourism information centers.